Skip to content

 backstage.io/source-location: url:https://github.com/org/my-repo/tree/main

-Rule File Configuration#
+Rule File Configuration Examples#

 Cursor Rules (.cursor/rules/*.mdc)#